 Residential and apartment hotels are considered residential property, and therefore exempt, if the occupants are long-term residents who rent on a monthly or annual basis.
-Hotels that accommodate both long-term and short-term occupants are assessed proportionally as are other mixed-use properties.
-Incorrect assessments for residential/apartment hotels should be appealed.
+Hotels that accommodate both long-term and short-term occupants are assessed proportionally, as are other mixed-use properties.
+Incorrect assessments for residential/apartment hotels will be processed through the formal appeals process.